OSCP Last Minute Tips

-If you're looking for a more detailed methodology for navigating OSCP boxes, check out.
+If you're looking for a more detailed methodology for navigating OSCP boxes, check this out.
 The tips here are some quick tricks to try when you are running out of ideas.

 General Tips (Applicable to all OS)